-This action focuses on allowing more housing, up to four-unit residential buildings and Accessory Dwelling Units (ADUs) by right, in all areas of the City.
+This action focuses on supporting policies to increase housing opportunities within the City.
 This action was identified numerous times as a way to reduce greenhouse gas emissions, diversify housing options, and address affordability concerns.
 Overall, this action focuses on increasing the walkability and livability of neighborhoods while creating more accessible housing to a wider array of community members.

-Vision of Increasing the Diversity of Housing Allowed by Right
+Vision for Increasing the Diversity of Housing

 Ann Arbor neighborhoods grow slightly while maintaining their character and charm.
-Ann Arbor begins meeting its goal for reducing single occupancy trips by half as makes notable progress toward providing more affordable housing goal.
+Ann Arbor begins meeting its goal for reducing single occupancy trips by half while making notable progress toward providing more accessible and afforable housing.